Kristian Pedersen (gymnast)

-Oluf Kristian Edvin Pedersen (14 March 1878 – 8 March 1917) was a Danish gymnast who competed in the 1906 Intercalated Games and in the 1912 Summer Olympics.
+Oluf Kristian Edvin Pedersen (14 March 1878 in Copenhagen, Denmark – 8 March 1917 in Copenhagen, Denmark) was a Danish gymnast who competed in the 1906 Intercalated Games and in the 1912 Summer Olympics.

 At the 1906 Games in Athens, he was a member of the Danish gymnastics team, which won the silver medal.
 Six years later he won the bronze medal in the gymnastics men's team, free system event.